AlexanderDzhoganov/Skylines-Sapphire/README.md

 All skin modules are contained within `<UIView>` and `</UIView>` tags.

-Note: You can only have one `<UIView>` tag per module!
+Note: You can only have one `<UIView>` tag per module, but as many `<Component>` selectors as you wish.

-These tags define the root of the UI hierarchy (the in-game `UIView` object).
-Inside these tags you will define <Component> tags with their respective properties.
-If it all seems confusing, here is an example:
+The UIView tag defines the root of the UI hierarchy (the in-game `UIView` object).
+Inside it you will define <Component> selectors and set their respective properties.
+This all sounds very confusing at first so here is an example:

 ```xml
 <UIView>